rkhachatryan/flink/docs/ops/monitoring/checkpoint_monitoring.md

 - **ID**: The ID of the triggered checkpoint.
 The IDs are incremented for each checkpoint, starting at 1.
 - **Status**: The current status of the checkpoint, which is either *In Progress* (<i aria-hidden="true" class="fa fa-circle-o-notch fa-spin fa-fw"/>), *Completed* (<i aria-hidden="true" class="fa fa-check"/>), or *Failed* (<i aria-hidden="true" class="fa fa-remove"/>).
 If the triggered checkpoint is a savepoint, you will see a <i aria-hidden="true" class="fa fa-floppy-o"/> symbol.
 - **Trigger Time**: The time when the checkpoint was triggered at the JobManager.
 - **Latest Acknowledgement**: The time when the latest acknowledgement for any subtask was received at the JobManager (or n/a if no acknowledgement received yet).
+For a failed checkpoint, this is the time from trigger timestamp to failure.
 - **End to End Duration**: The duration from the trigger timestamp until the latest acknowledgement (or n/a if no acknowledgement received yet).
 This end to end duration for a complete checkpoint is determined by the last subtask that acknowledges the checkpoint.
 This time is usually larger than single subtasks need to actually checkpoint the state.
 - **Checkpointed Data Size**: The checkpointed data size over all acknowledged subtasks.
 If incremental checkpointing is enabled this value is the checkpointed data size delta.
 - **Processed in-flight data**: The approximate number of bytes processed during the alignment (time between receiving the first and the last checkpoint barrier) over all acknowledged subtasks.